flowapp/droppable.js/README.md

 To simplify the test setup, we’re using broccoli to build our tests as well, simply run `broccoli serve` and `karma start` to run the test suite.

-The test suite assumes the user agent implementations works.
-Down the road, we might create implementation tests using selenium, to make sure they work as expected as well.
+The test suite assumes the user agent's implementation works.
+Down the road we may create implementation tests using selenium in order to ensure that this is the case.

 ### Distributing a build